PolicyBrief

 IN COMMITTEE

-The bill requires a study on the accessibility of substance use disorder treatment and mental health care for farmers and ranchers, identifying barriers and recommending improvements.
+This bill mandates a comprehensive study on the accessibility of substance use disorder and mental health care for farmers and ranchers, including identifying barriers and recommending solutions.

 Michael Bennet